 Leasing versus Month-to-Month Renting

 Most apartments are rented under either a lease agreement or a month-to-month rental agreement.
-A lease agreement is usually for a one-year term.
+A lease agreement is for a specific term, usually for a one-year.
+Some landlords may be willing to negotiate a shorter term to reflect the school year.
 Remember that you will be responsible for the rent for the entire lease period, even if you wish to move out.
 Before you sign a lease agreement, make sure that you are completely satisfied with the accommodations, and that you like the landlord.

 Some landlords allow month-to-month rental agreements.
 This type of arrangement allows you and the landlord to have more flexibility.
 The negative side of this arrangement is that the landlord may decide not to renew your rental agreement, and you will be forced to relocate at the end of one month.